Sithu Kyawhtin: Governor of Salin

 Even if he was not biologically related to the ruling clan of the Shan state of Mohnyin, the chronicle accounts clearly show that Sithu Kyawhtin was a close ally of Mohnyin.
-In the 1530s, during the reign of King Thohanbwa of Mohnyin, Sithu Kyawhtin was governor of Salin, a strategic city on the Irrawaddy about 250 km south of Ava (Inwa).
+In the 1530s, during the reign of King Thohanbwa of Mohnyin, Sithu Kyawhtin was governor of Salin, a strategic city on the Irrawaddy River about 250 km south of Ava (Inwa).
 That King Narapati of Prome in the late 1530s sent his sister Salin Mibaya to Sithu Kyawhtin in marriage of state shows that Sithu Kyawhtin was probably a powerful figure in Thohanbwa's administration.
 Sithu Kyawhtin contributed to Ava's war effort against Toungoo but lost his city to advancing Toungoo (Taungoo) forces in 1544.
 In the following dry season campaign of 1544–45, he was able to retake Salin briefly but his small army of 3000 men was eventually defeated by larger Toungoo forces.
-He barely escaped, fleeing west alone by himself to the Chin Hills, which then were controlled by the Shan state of Kale (Kalay), a vassal of Mohnyin.
-At the Chin Hills, he was found by local chiefs who sent him to the saopha (chief) of Kale, who in turn sent him to Mohnyin.
+He barely escaped, fleeing west alone by himself to Kale (Kalay), a vassal of Mohnyin, and then to Chin Hills.